To make sure the dog food you buy has the right mix of nutrients, look for the words "complete and balanced nutrition" on the label.

 Dogs don't have to have vitamin C in their food because their bodies make it.

 When he eats nutritious food, your dog doesn't need vitamin or mineral supplements.
-In fact, giving your dog supplements can be dangerous.
+Always check with your vet before giving supplements.